 If Principal Collections allocated to the COMT collateral certificate are needed for reallocation to cover certain shortfalls in Finance Charge Amounts, to pay the notes secured by the assets in COMET or to make a deposit into the COMET trust accounts within a month, they will be deposited into the master trust collection account and then paid to COMET for deposit into the collection account.
 Each of these reallocations, payments and deposits will reduce the Invested Amount of the COMT collateral certificate.
-Otherwise, Principal Collections allocated to the COMT collateral certificate will be reallocated to other series of master trust investor certificates which have a shortfall in Principal Collections - which does not reduce the Invested Amount of the COMT collateral certificate a shortfall in Principal Collections, but other series of investor certificates.
-If the COMT collateral certificates have a shortfall in Principal Collections, a portion of the excess Principal Collections allocated to other series of investor certificates issued by the master trust have excess Principal Collections, a portion of the excess Principal Collections allocated to other series of investor certificates and any other master trust investor certificate which may have a shortfall in Principal Collections, and the COMT collateral certificate's share of the excess Principal Collections from the other series will be paid to COMT collateral certificate and any other master trust investor certificate which may have a shortfall in Principal Collections, and the COMT collateral certificate's share of the excess Principal Collections from the other series will be paid to COMT collateral certificate as Principal Amounts.
+Otherwise, Principal Collections allocated to the COMT collateral certificate will be reallocated to other series of master trust investor certificates which have a shortfall in Principal Collections-which does not reduce the Invested Amount of the COMT collateral certificate-or paid to the holder of the Master Trust Transferor Interest to maintain the Invested Amount of the COMT collateral certificate.
+If the COMT collateral certificate has a shortfall in Principal Collections, but other series of investor certificates issued by the master trust have excess Principal Collections, a portion of the excess Principal Collections allocated to other series of investor certificate which may have a shortfall in Principal Collections, and the COMT collateral certificate's share of the excess Principal Collections from the other series will be paid to COMET and treated as Principal Amounts.